1. Overview

 2. Core Components

-Token-based authentication in Aspectran is primarily achieved through the following three core components.
+Token-based authentication in Aspectran is primarily achieved through the following core components.

 2.1.
 PBEncryptionUtils